Eco city break in Glasgow

 Drygate

 Drygate is a brasserie, bar and brewery in the east end of Glasgow.
 Enjoy one of their beers in the spot where it is brewed in the knowledge that the spent grain goes to farmers to use as cattle feed.
-Visit Drygate’s website to book a table.
+Visit Drygate’s website to make a booking.

 Ubiquitous Chip